MKHC STAFF

 TERESITA CASTRO

-Patient Eligibility Coordinator and Grant Reporting Assistant
+Patient Support Services and Grant Reporting Assistant

 Teresita has worked for Community Reach of Montgomery County for almost 20 years, the last 10 at MKHC.
 In that time, she has been involved in just about every aspect of MKHC administration: health education, patient flow, electronic medical record management, front desk, and now, eligibility coordination and grant reporting.
 As one of the first faces patients see, she patiently guides them through the first visit.
 As about 75% of MKHC patients speak Spanish as their first language, Teresita’s fluency in both Spanish and English make communication much easier and patients feel safe and cared for.